cds-snc/canadalogin-user-selfservice-webapp/docs/README.md

 ### Using Mermaid in VS Code
 1. The Mermaid extension is included in our devcontainer config
 2. Create a markdown file
-3. Paste the diagram code between triple backticks with mermaid tag:   ```mermaid
+3. Paste the diagram code between triple backticks with mermaid tag
-   // paste diagram here   ```
 4. Use VS Code's markdown preview to view the diagram

 ### Using GitHub